scalawithcats/scala-with-cats/src/pages/monads/writer.md

 Vector("msg1", "msg2", "msg3").tell
 ```

-If we have both a result and a log, we can create a `Writer` in two ways:
+If we have both a result and a log,
-using the `Writer.apply` method or the `writer` syntax:
+in addition to using `Writer.apply` as we did above
+we can use the `writer` syntax
+from [`cats.syntax.writer`][cats.syntax.writer]:

 ```tut:book:silent
 import cats.syntax.writer._